ebreton/ghost-in-a-shell/README.md

 <!-- /TOC -->

-## Pre-requisite (per-port basis)
+## Pre-requisite

+### per-port basis

 * `make`
 * [docker](https://www.docker.com/community-edition)

 That's it !

-## Pre-requisite (per-path basis)
+### per-path basis

-Additionnaly to `make` and `docker`, you will need a running container of `traefik`.
+Additionnaly to `make` and [docker](https://www.docker.com/community-edition), you will need a running container of [traefik](https://traefik.io).

 Feel free to use my companion repo, [prod-stack](https://github.com/ebreton/prod-stack).
 It will happily provide you with a pre-configured nginx+traefik proxy.
-You will just need `docker-compose` additionnaly to docker.
+You will need [docker-compose](https://docs.docker.com/compose/install/) additionnaly to docker.
 And if you are not completely sure what it means, here is a [guide](./docs/VM_INSTALL.md) to setup a VM with everything you need

-The [prod-stack](https://github.com/ebreton/prod-stack) will actually offer you more than just-a-proxy-combo: you will get what you could need in production (Nginx, MariaDB, and use of Let's Encrypt for HTTPs)
+The [prod-stack](https://github.com/ebreton/prod-stack) will actually offer you more than a proxy-combo: you will get what you could need in production (Nginx, MariaDB, and use of Let's Encrypt for HTTPs)

 > but they are not yet used in this version of Ghost-in-a-shell.
 More to come :)